-Students who are admitted to a collaborative program must complete both the home department and the collaborative program requirements.
-The home department approval is required prior to being admitted to a collaborative program.
+Students who are admitted to a Collaborative Specialization (CS) must complete both the home department and the CS requirements.
+The home department approval is required prior to being admitted to a Collaborative Specialization.

-If an applicant wishes to be considered for a collaborative program they should indicate the name of the program on the application form.
-The choice is limited to the collaborative programs in which the Graduate Department of Pharmaceutical Sciences participates.
+If an applicant wishes to be considered for a Collaborative Specialization they should indicate the name of the program on the admissions application.
+The choice is limited to the Collaborative Specializations in which the Graduate Department of Pharmaceutical Sciences participates.

-Upon successful completion of the requirements, the student receives, in addition to the MSc or PhD degree, the notation “Completed Collaborative Program in name of program” on the transcript.
+Upon successful completion of the requirements, the student receives, in addition to the MSc or PhD degree, the notation “Completed Collaborative Specialization in name of program” on the transcript.

-The Graduate Department of Pharmaceutical Sciences at the Leslie Dan Faculty of Pharmacy participates in the following collaborative programs:
+The Graduate Department of Pharmaceutical Sciences at the Leslie Dan Faculty of Pharmacy participates in the following Collaborative Specializations:

 - Collaborative Specialization in Addiction Studies